-

 Charmaine Poh, public solitude, 2022 © Charmaine Poh

 Charmaine Poh – Deutsche Bank "Artist of the Year" 2025 – lives in Berlin and Singapore and works with video, installation and performance.
 Her multimedia narratives center on identity and power structures, feminism and queerness in Southeast Asia.
 In her work, multiple perspectives and perceptions – past and future – overlap like a flowing stream of consciousness.
-During this guided tour in conversation with the artist Veronika Kranzpiller in DGS, selected works will be presented, and space created for intensive exchange.
+During this guided tour by artist Veronika Kranzpiller, you will have the opportunity to discuss selected works in German Sign Language.

 In German Sign Language